hmrc/play-frontend-hmrc/README.md

 * `toLabel`
 * `toLegend`

-## Prepare to use the refreshed GOV.UK brand
+## Using the refreshed GOV.UK brand

 It's possible to enable the GOV.UK rebrand as of v12.3.0 of play-frontend-hmrc.

-> [!CAUTION]
-> It should not be used in production or the externaltest environment ahead of the brand's go-live date of 25 June 2025, and before going live you should refer to the #event-govuk-rebrand channel in the HMRC digital slack for any possible changes to this guidance.

 Enable it by setting the following configuration:
 ```
 play-frontend-hmrc {
     useRebrand = true